A Selfie. New York City. December 26, 2015. © Copyright 2015 G Dan Mitchell – all rights reserved.

 A free hour or a bit more, so we took a quick walk out on the Brooklyn Bridge on a cold and windy day that was trying to rain — to join the surprising number of other people with just the same illogical idea.
 This bridge is a great place from which to watch many things: boats on the east river, the buildings of Lower Manhattan, the Brooklyn waterfront, the bridge itself and, of course, the people walking past by the hundreds or thousands.

 The people provide a lot of photographic possibilities, but those possibilities come and go quickly.
-Our of an amorphous crowd so think I can’t see ten feet ahead of me, an interesting subject might suddenly appear.
+Our of an amorphous crowd so thick that I can’t see ten feet ahead of me, an interesting subject might suddenly appear.
 Of someone might do something surprising and interesting, but only for a brief moment.
 And then there are the selfies… It is no news that they have become a “thing.”
 The camera/phone is held at a high angle pointing down, and the subjects’ faces are almost invariably tilted up.
 Participants in the ritual usually lean their heads together and tilt them to one side.
 And then there is that smile — I wonder sometimes what it is supposed to be: a bit edgy/wry and highly posed.
 A moment before this group was simply walking towards me like all the other groups, but suddenly a phone came out, the arm went up, the heads turned, and there it was.

 G Dan Mitchell is a California photographer and visual opportunist.
 His book, “California’s Fall Color: A Photographer’s Guide to Autumn in the Sierra” is available from Heyday Books and Amazon.